-Under the Rules of the Rent a Room Scheme everyone in the UK is entitled to rent out a furnished room in their own home and collect up to £7,500 rent tax free each tax year (6 April to 5 April).
-Here’s an overview of how the Rent a Room Scheme works and an example of how to work out your tax bill if your exceed the rent a room allowance.
+Under the Rules of the Rent a Room Scheme everyone in the UK is entitled to rent out a furnished room in their own home and collect up to £7,500 rent tax-free every tax year.

-Everyone can collect rent of up to £7,500 tax free from letting a room in their hour and they do not need to let HMRC know or submit a Personal Tax Return, unless one is needed for another reason.
+You do not need to let HMRC know or submit a Self-Assessment Tax Return unless one is needed for another reason.

 The allowance is halved if you share your home with someone else or a partner.